Feelings are a direct reflection of the thoughts we are thinking.

 Understanding this is paramount to having more good days than bad; more happy days than sad.

 If we can recognize that it is our thoughts that are triggering the emotion, we can empower ourselves to ask: Do I want to keep thinking this if it makes me feel this way?
-Your answer will largely be determined depending on the way you’re feeling or what you might need to discuss or work out.
+Your answer will largely be determined by the set of emotions you’re feeling, what you might need to discuss with another or work out.

 I write regularly about taking the time to breathe because of the importance of this concept.
 When anger grabs hold of me, it’s because I’m thinking angry, frightened, out of control, worried thoughts.
 Anger has it’s place.
 It’s an emotion that is as worthy as happiness.
 That said, anger originates from our thoughts about a person or situation.
-Feelings of contentment arise when I stop, breathe and seek the silver lining in the person or situation WHILE remembering the world doesn’t change that much on a second to second basis…but my thoughts sure can.
+Feelings of contentment arise when I stop, breathe and seek the silver lining in the person or situation WHILE remembering that craziness might be happening yet my immediate world doesn’t change that much on a second to second basis…but my thoughts sure can.